Skip to content

 Assuming:

-• everything went well in the previous step
+• everything went well in the previous steps

 • you are connected to the Plant Imager network